Quantum critical systems with dissipative boundaries: Introduction

 where the generator ${\cal L}$ of the dynamics is called a Liouvillian or a Lindbladian, the first term in the r.h.s. provides the coherent Hamiltonian driving, while the second term accounts for the dissipative coupling to the environment.
 In the case of systems weakly coupled to Markovian baths, the trace-preserving superoperator ${\mathbb D}[\rho]$ can be generally written as a sum of terms associated with the various sources in contact with the system~\cite{Lindblad-76, GKS-76}, i.e.

-where $\hat L_b$ is the Lindblad jump operator describing the coupling between the system and the bath labeled by $b$, and $w_b$ are parameters controlling the strength or decay rate of the corresponding dissipative interaction.
+where $\hat L_b$ is the Lindblad jump operator describing the coupling between the system and the bath labeled by $b$, and $w_b$ are parameters controlling the strength or dissipative rate of the corresponding dissipative interaction.
 The form of the Lindblad operators depends on the nature of the dissipation arising from the interaction with the bath.
 In quantum optical implementations, the conditions leading to the Lindblad framework are typically satisfied~\cite{SBD-16,DR-21}.

 As a paradigmatic model, we consider the fermionic Kitaev wire~\cite{Kitaev-01}, which undergoes a CQT belonging to the two-dimensional Ising universality class.
 This choice allows us to perform numerical computations for relatively large systems, thus accurate checks of the dynamic scaling behaviors that we put forward.
 We study the dynamic behavior close to the CQT, in the presence of dissipation due to local incoherent particle pumping or loss at the boundaries.
-We study the quantum evolution driven by the Lindbladian master equation (\ref{lindblaseq}), arising from variations of the Hamiltonian and dissipation parameters, starting from the ground state of the critical Hamiltonian at the initial time $t=0$.
-We show that the quantum evolution of fermionic wires of size $L$ is characterized by two distinct dynamic regime.
+We study the quantum evolution driven by the Lindbladian master equation (\ref{lindblaseq}), arising from variations of the Hamiltonian and dissipation parameters, starting at the initial time $t=0$ from the ground state of the Hamiltonian close to the critical point.
+We show that the quantum evolution of fermionic wires of size $L$ is characterized by two distinct dynamic regimes.
 We observe an early-time regime for $t\sim L$, where the competition between coherent and incoherent drivings develop a dynamic finite-size scaling (FSS), obtained by extending the dynamic FSS framework describing the out-of-equilibrium critical dynamics of the closed system~\cite{RV-21-rev}, to allow for the boundary dissipation.
 Then, at larger times, $t\sim L^3$, a different regime sets in, whose dynamic scaling describes the late quantum evolution leading to the $t\to\infty$ stationary states.
-The above scenario is observed keeping the boundary dissipative decay rate fixed, i.e. no tuning of the dissipative decay rate turns out to be necessary, unlike the case of homogenous dissipative mechanisms.
+The above scenario is observed keeping the boundary dissipative rate fixed, i.e. no tuning of the dissipative rate turns out to be necessary, unlike the case of homogenous dissipative mechanisms.